 Gonorrhea – Prevention

-he best way to avoid the spread of gonorrhea is to not have sex, or to have sex with only one partner who has been tested and is known to be uninfected.
+The best way to avoid the spread of gonorrhea is to not have sex, or to have sex with only one partner who has been tested and is known to be uninfected.

 If you have sex, always use a condom.

-Latex condoms with a water-based lubricant can reduce the risk of spreading of gonorrhea.
+Correct and consistent use of Latex condoms with a water-based lubricant can reduce the risk of spreading of gonorrhea.
 If you’re allergic to latex, use plastic (polyurethane) condoms with a water-based lubricant.

 Stay with one partner.

 Have sex with only one person.
 Both you and your partner should get checked for gonorrhea and other STDs before you have sex.
 Neither one of you should ever have sex with anyone else.

 If you have more than one sex partner.